yuseok/startupweekendarduino/README.md

 16th startup weekend sourcecode (include circuit)

-it receives temperature using NTC thermistor, and calculates pull-up volages into float(double) type value using Steinhart-hart equation.
+it receives temperature with NTC thermistor, and calculates pull-up volages into float(double) type value using Steinhart-hart equation.

 circuit is designed only for demonstration, and needed to be developed for product.